-When you take on a DIY fence project, a lot of decisions are left entirely up to you.
-This means you can do the installation however you want–which is great if you already know what to do.
-However, you may be stuck wondering if you’re making the best choices when it comes to the installation method, and opinions on the matter can differ.
-One of the most important installation decisions you must make is how to set your fence posts in the ground.
+When you take on a DIY fence installation project, a lot of decisions are left entirely up to you.
+This is great if you already know what to do, but not if you’re stuck wondering which installation method to choose.
+One of the most important installation decisions to make is how to set your fence posts in the ground.
 Without secure posts, your fence won’t stand much of a chance against the elements!
 Let’s explore how to ensure your fence posts stay put.

 Choosing the Strongest Posts for Your DIY Fence

-So, if you’re installing a panel fence, you’ll want to take extra care with post installation.
-Fence posts also should be buried sufficiently deep in the ground–between a half and third of the post is a good standard.
-You may want to consider supporting your fence with thicker posts.
+Fence posts should be buried sufficiently deep in the ground.
+Between a half and third of the post is a good standard.
+If you’re installing a panel fence, you may want to consider supporting your fence with thicker posts.
 When it comes to panels, more surface area is bad, but with your posts, you want more surface area!
-A skinny fence post–especially one supporting a solid panel fence–cannot easily withstand the raging winds.
+A skinny fence post–especially one supporting a solid panel privacy fence–cannot easily withstand the raging winds.
 When you dig your post holes, make sure they are three times the width of your fence post.

 Proper Fence Post Installation: Should You Use Gravel or Concrete?

-Once you’ve chosen the fence posts you want, how exactly do you install them so that you’re sure they won’t move?
-Methods vary, and there are differing opinions about how to do it.
+Once you’ve chosen the fence posts you want, how exactly do you install them so they stay put?
+Methods vary, and opinions differ.
 Some fence posts are set in concrete while others are set in gravel, and you need to decide which method you’ll use for your own fence.
+Concrete is a stronger material than gravel, yet there are pros and cons of both.

-Unfortunately, even when they’re installed as securely as possible, fence posts mounted in the ground are still at risk of moisture damage as rainfall wets the ground and seeps below.
+Even when they’re installed as securely as possible, fence posts mounted in the ground are at risk of moisture damage as rainfall wets the ground and seeps below.
 The main advantage of crushed gravel is that it drains moisture away from the post.
 The bits of gravel interlock to mimic the strength of concrete, and many DIYers also choose gravel because it is much easier to remove if you decide to take down your fence.
 However, gravel cannot always take the place of concrete–and the more secure your fence is, the less likely you are to end up wanting to remove it!
-After all, if you’re already thinking about taking your fence down, you may want to pick a project that makes you a little more excited for the future of your fence.
+If you’re already thinking about taking your fence down, you may want to pick a project that makes you a little more excited for the future of your fence.

 Concrete is the most secure material for setting fence posts, especially if you have sandy soil.
 Gravel may be okay with dense, clay-heavy soil, but in looser soil, concrete is the only thing that will truly keep your fence posts stuck in place.
 Using premixed concrete rather than dry concrete will ensure ultimate security.